Health Maintenance Organizations

 What You Pay

 - Premiums.
-Premiums are the amounts you pay up front for coverage.
-If you belong to an HMO through an employer plan, your employer will probably deduct your premiums from your paycheck each month.
-Some employers may pay all or some of the cost of your premium.
+Premiums are monthly fees you pay to participate in the HMO.
+If you belong to an HMO through your job, your employer will probably deduct your premiums from your paycheck each month.
+Some employers pay all or some of your premium.

 - Copayments.
-Copayments are the set dollar amounts you pay for health care.
-For instance, you will typically pay a copayment each time you go to the doctor or fill a prescription.
+Copayments are a fixed amount you pay for a covered health service, usually when you get the service.
+For instance, you will typically pay a copayment each time you fill a prescription.
 Copayments may vary by service and are usually more expensive for emergency or specialized care.

 - Deductibles.
-A deductible is the amount you must pay out of pocket before the HMO will pay.
-HMOs usually don't have deductibles.
+A deductible is the amount you must pay out of pocket before your health plan will pay anything toward your medical expenses.
+HMO plans usually don't have deductibles (except for consumer choice benefit plan HMOs).
 However, a state-mandated HMO plan may require you to meet a deductible for health care provided outside its network or service area.

-Some plans cap how much you have to pay out of your own pocket.
-If your out-of-pocket expenses exceed the cap during a specified period, you won't have to pay copayments or coinsurance for the rest of that period.
+Federal law sets maximum dollar limits on the amount you have to pay each year out of your own pocket.
+In 2015, the maximum out-of-pocket limit is $6,600 for an individual plan and $13,200 for a family plan.
+If your out-of-pocket expenses exceed these limits, you won't have to pay copayments or coinsurance for the rest of that period.
+Premium payments you make don’t count toward the out-of-pocket limit.

 What the HMO Will Pay